rpablos/FastJSON/README.md

 #### Tools ####

 You can execute `fjson.Test` to test the performance of the example above: `java -cp fjson.jar fjson.Test` That will execute 100000 times the encoding/decoding of json/fjson.
+This is a `fjson` case with algorithms and alphabets.
+Try in your own enviroment and see the results.

+You can also execute `fjson.Test2` to test the performance of the example above extended with 2 arrays of primitives with 100 elements each: one int[] and one byte[].
+Execute: `java -cp fjson.jar fjson.Test2`
-The `fjson` case with algorithms and alphabets.
+That will execute 100000 times the encoding/decoding of json/fjson.
+This is a `fjson` case with algorithms and alphabets.
 Try in your own enviroment and see the results.

 Also, you can execute `java -cp fjson.jar fjson.TestSpeed <json file>` to see the performance encoding and decoding json/fjson.
 In this case, there is no optimizations like arrays of primitives, algorithms or alphabets.